 Here you will be expanding on each of your plot points.
 To do this step, take each sentence in your one paragraph summary and expand it into a paragraph.

-For example sentence one of the Snowflake Method paragraph summary would look something like this-
+For example sentence one of the paragraph summary would look something like this-

 From - On his eleventh birthday, orphaned Harry Potter is invited to leave his miserable life with his aunt and uncle to attend a school for witches and wizards.

-To – Harry Potter thought he was just a typical boy until strange things started happening around him.
-He is forced to live in the cupboard under the stairs in his aunt and uncles home and lives a miserable life.
-On his eleventh birthday, a giant named Hagrid informs Harry that he’s really a wizard, and invites him to the Hogwarts School of Witchcraft and Wizardry….or something like that.
+To - Harry Potter thought he was just a typical boy until strange things started happening around him.
+He is forced to live in the cupboard under the stairs in his aunt and uncle's home and lives a miserable life.
+On his eleventh birthday, a giant named Hagrid informs Harry that he’s really a wizard, and invites him to the Hogwarts School of Witchcraft and Wizardry.

 5 - Write the synopsis from the POV of each of your main characters.

 Now you get to build on your characters.
 This is a fun part that allows you to get into the heads of your darlings and see the plot from their point of view.
 This exercise helps you hone in on your character’s voice and tells you extremely useful things like what minor characters were doing while they weren't actually present in any given chapter.

 6 - Expand each paragraph from your one-page summary to a page.

 This is where you will start to get a grip on the high-level logic of the main plot points.
 So, just like we expanded each sentence into a paragraph in step 4, you will now expand each of those paragraphs into a full page.
 Details, details, details.

 7 - Create character charts for each of your main characters.